PBalewski/PWEKA-dashboard/README.md

 - infected: is infected with AIDS (0=No, 1=Yes)

 ## Running the Dashboard
-To run the dashboard locally, follow these steps:
+To run the dashboard locally, follow these steps (remember that you need to have R language installed):
 1. Clone the repository:
  ```bash
 git clone https://github.com/PBalewski/DV_Dashboard